Get a free, no obligation personal loan quote with rates as low as 9.90%

 Walk Away From The Deal

-If the problem with the home is so significant that you are not comfortable with it, you can walk away from the deal without repercussion, as long as you do so before the home inspection condition expiry date.
+If the problem with the home is so significant that you are uncomfortable, you can walk away from the deal without repercussion.
+As long as you do so before the home inspection condition expiry date.

 Home Inspection FAQs